Skip to content

 Variable 3: The Delta (The Reinvestment Opportunity)

 The gap between what you earn and what you spend is your delta.
 In the trapped model, that delta is tiny — maybe $500/month after expenses.
-In a geo-arbitrage model, it can be 60–70% of your gross income.
+In a geo-arbitrage model it can be a majority of your post-tax income: on the $5,000/month-into-Medellin example above, a $1,100–$1,800 all-in cost base (Numbeo, July 2026) leaves a wide delta.
+Note the word post-tax — if you are a US citizen, your home-country tax bill travels with you, and the delta is what remains after it, not before.

 What you do with it is where sovereignty compounds: